tylerwray/me/blog/react-anti-patterns/index.md

 > This probably even looks better than it did 👆

-How to you avoid this? **DON'T DO IT.** The funny thing is, [React has explicit warnings against this!](https://reactjs.org/docs/composition-vs-inheritance.html)
+How do you avoid this? **DON'T DO IT.** The funny thing is, [React has explicit warnings against this!](https://reactjs.org/docs/composition-vs-inheritance.html)

 To be clear, you shouldn't use the `extends` keyword in javascript to inherit other React components.

-Read he docs people.
+Read the docs people.

 ---

 ## Prop spreading 💔

-I'm pretty sure eveyone runs into this problem in React.
+I'm pretty sure everyone runs into this problem in React.
 I call it _Prop Madness_.
 Here is an example:

 ```jsx